Friederike-dev/BusinessExpensesTracker/README.md

 # Business Expense Tracker
 A comprehensive full-stack application for tracking and managing business expenses with real-time statistics and multi-platform support.

-**Note:** C++, CMake, and Swift files are auto-generated Flutter platform code for cross-platform deployment.
+**Note:** C++, CMake, HTML and Swift files are auto-generated Flutter platform code for cross-platform deployment.
 The core application is built with Dart (Flutter frontend) and Java (Spring Boot backend).

 ### Architecture & Design Patterns
 - **MVC Pattern** in Spring Boot backend